Beginning in the Fall of 2021, I will be a Postdoctoral Fellow in Labor Economics at NHH Norwegian School of Economics.

 I am an applied labor and public economist with broad interests.
 My current work in labor incorporates insights from behavioral economics and also examines the effects of occupational licensing and monopsony power.
 I also have work on the importance of worker skills and labor unions.
 My work in public economics focuses on the effects of tax credits to purchase health insurance on financial well-being as well as the effects of place-based development and housing policies.
-Before coming to Cornell, I was a Senior Research Assistant at the Federal Reserve Board Consumer and Community Development Research section.
+Before attending Cornell, I was a Senior Research Assistant at the Federal Reserve Board Consumer and Community Development Research section.

-PhD in Policy Analysis and Management, Expected 2021
+PhD in Policy Analysis and Management, 2021

 MS in Policy Analysis and Management, 2019